kunjee17/kunjee17.github.io/content/post/indian-chaat-with-fsharp.md

     [<Emit "new $0($1...)">] abstract Create: unit -> InputMessage
 ```

-There is another way that you can directly share `dtos` from server file.
-That is benefit of using F# on client and server both side.
-But then I can't show great work done with ts2fable tool.
+> There is another way that you can directly share `dtos` from server file.
+That is the benefit of using F# on client and server both sides. **Isomorphic F# all the way.** But then I can't show great work done with **ts2fable** tool.

 # AAA - Actor-Agent-Async

-if we are talking about big application, then giving skip to *scale* word never gonna happen.
-And still most of the *Enterprise Application* move around *Design Patterns*.
-But I am pretty sure that for AAA size application you need AAA solution.
+If we are talking about big application, then giving skip to *scale* word will not happen.
+And still most of the *Enterprise Application* moves around *Design Patterns*.
+But I am pretty sure that for the `AAA` size application you need `AAA` solution.
 You can use all or either of it.
-Power and Flexibility are also in same order as mentioned above.
+Power and Flexibility are also in the same order as mentioned in the title.
+Means Actors are more powerful and flexible while Async is least.
 Actor is having referential transparency while agent don't.
 Due to this Actors are more suitable for Micro-service kind of architecture.
-Using actors you can off load your heavy process to another machine without any issue.
-Also, it easy to set up cluster with them.
+Using actors you can offload your heavy process to another machine without any issue.
+Also, it's easy to set up cluster with them.
 That is not possible with agents.
 I guess `Async` is pretty much known by everyone.
-Also all will agree that Async is quite necessary but at the same time difficult to implement correctly.
+Also, `Async` is widely used and should be used whenever you are accessing I/O stuff.
+All will agree that Async is quite necessary, but at the same time difficult to implement correctly.
 (I am not considering Java in here.
-Syntax is so horrific.)
+The syntax is so horrific.)

 For a simplicity case I am using Agent here.
-Just taking middle ground.
+Just taking a middle ground here.

 ```
     type Utility() =